Jazz Studies

 Guitarists must perform the following repertoire:

-Note for applicants performing a live audition in-person on the USC campus: Accompaniment will be provided and applicants must bring legible lead sheets for all of their prepared tunes to the audition.
+Important note for all Jazz applicants performing a live audition in-person on the USC campus: Accompaniment will be provided and applicants must bring legible lead sheets for all of their prepared tunes to the audition.
 Drummers must also carefully note that they must bring their own sticks to the audition.